 How to Touch Your Toes (3 Reasons that Can Stop You):

 1. Tight Hamstrings

-In most cases, they’ll point to their hamstrings (the muscles on the back of the thigh).
-When you bend over you do stretch the hamstrings along with the calves, glutes and lower back (known as the posterior chain).
-And there’s some research that shows stretching the hamstrings can improve your toe touch.
+In most cases, they’ll point to muscles on the back of their legs (called the hamstrings).
+When you bend over, that's one muscle group that you stretch - along with the calves, glutes and lower back (known as the posterior chain).
+And there's some research that shows stretching the hamstrings can improve your toe touch.